liebermanlab/WideVariant/README.md

 	* table of high-quality SNVs that differentiate isolates from each other
 	* parsimony tree of how the isolates are related to each other

 The pipeline is split into two main components, as described below.
+A complete tutorial can be found at the bottom of this page.

 ### 1. Snakemake pipeline